interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 These instances could be served by the same underlying software and share infrastructure, but it would not be possible to transfer directly from one to the other, since the currency denominations are different.
 An **ILP Connector** could facilitate cross-currency payments.

+#### Adding Money to the Ledger

+There are several ways to "add" money to the ledger.
+A ledger MAY use any or all of the following:

+- When an account is created or updated by an administrator with the [Create or Update Account][] method, the administrator MAY set the balance of the account to any legal value.
+- A ledger may be initialized in a state where its database contains accounts with positive balances.
+- An administrator MAY create an "issuer" account whose balance can be negative.
+To give a positive balance to an account, execute a transfer from the issuer account.
+If you use this technique exclusively, the issuer account's total balance is equal to the negative of all balances in the ledger summed together.

 ### Scope

-The Common Ledger API does not define the full range of functionality needed by a functional ledger.
-This API defines the parts the ILP Client needs, and leaves other parts to the discretion of the ledger implementer.

-Some things not included in this specification:

-- Account creation and management
-- Permissions management and delegation
-- A way to increase or decrease the net sum of balances in the ledger
-- Transfers that execute automatically, dependent on other transfers
-- Transfers that can credit or debit more than one account atomically

-For a fully-functional reference implementation, see the [five-bells-ledger](https://github.com/interledgerjs/five-bells-ledger).
+The Common Ledger API defines one way to implement sufficient functionality to operate a ledger.
+It is not intended to be an optimal or ideal ledger, especially since such a thing is subjective or at least hard to quantify.
+(Indeed, Interledger itself was conceived from the conclusion that no one ledger can serve the needs of every person in existence.)
+In general, this specification reflects to the existing [Five Bells Ledger reference implementation](https://github.com/interledgerjs/five-bells-ledger) so that others may implement compatible software.

 ### Authorization and Authentication

-The ledger MUST authenticate API clients using any of the following methods:
+The ledger MUST authenticate API clients.
+HTTP(S) methods MUST use one of the following systems for authentication:

 - [HTTP Basic Auth](https://tools.ietf.org/html/rfc2617#section-2)
 - [TLS Client Certificates](https://tools.ietf.org/html/rfc5246#section-7.4.6)

-- Token-based authentication.
-A ledger MUST support token-based auth for [WebSocket][] connections; the ledger MAY support token-based auth for other methods.
+Additionally, the ledger MUST authenticate [WebSocket][] connections with token-based authentication.
 See also: [Get Auth Token][].

-The ledger MUST support authenticating a client as the owner of a specific account, so that it can grant or restrict access to certain methods.
-A ledger MAY define additional authorization levels, especially for functions that extend this API.
-We suggest the following authorization levels:
+The ledger MUST support authenticating a client in one of the following roles:

 - Administrator - Full control over all ledger operations.
 - Account owner (for a specific account) - Can perform operations relating to one specific account, such as authorizing debits from or credits to the account, and viewing the account balance.
 - Unauthorized.
 Read-only access to some global ledger data.

+A ledger MAY define additional authorization levels, especially for functions that extend this API.

 ## Data Types